-Smoked sausage combined with a sweet, tangy BBQ sauce mixture that stays warm in the Crock-Pot for the duration of your game day party.
-A classic party snack and a sure-fire crowd pleaser.
+Smoked sausage simmers in a sweet, tangy BBQ sauce mixture.
+Crock Pot BBQ Cocktail Sausage is a classic party snack and a sure-fire crowd pleaser.

 I had the TV on most of the day yesterday.
 I like the background noise while I do the wildly exciting work involved in running a plumbing and electrical supply shop.
 The topic of the day from The Today Show all the way through to The Tonight Show was “Deflate-Gate”, the deflated balls scandal that has rocked the sports world since the playoff game last weekend.
 I listened to a series of TV anchors – from the most seasoned to the not-so-serious entertainment news folks – snicker at Tom Brady’s deadpan delivery of some very descriptive adjectives he used to explain precisely how he likes his balls.